Today you’re going to see exactly how to execute a B2B SEO strategy in 2022.

 Instead, your PR efforts should focus on industry blogs and news sites.

-For example, we recently published this survey about SEO service providers in the US.
+For example, we published this survey about SEO service providers in the US.

 This is a topic that has zero broad appeal.
 It’s only interesting to people in the digital marketing space.